TeamGP/SimpleShop-Python/README.md

-# TicTacToe Python
+# SimpleShop Python
- A simple command line tic tac toe in python
+ A command line based shop for presentation.